arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ![Checking system resources (1)](assets/debian_system_resource_1.png)

 Disk space management is crucial, especially on the UNO Q's eMMC storage.
 The `df -h` command displays disk usage for all mounted filesystems in human-readable format (MB, GB), showing total size, used space, available space, and mount points.

-This helps you monitor storage consumption and identify when you are running low on space.
+It helps you monitor storage consumption and identify when you are running low on space.

 ```bash
 df -h